 Exalted does not require the Player to keep track of their character’s ammunition.
 You only run out when it is dramatically appropriate, as decided by the Player.

 Athletics is a measure of physical motion, and covers anything that might constitute aerobic exercise.

 Mastery of the body, allowing attacks from any part of the limb, ranging from kicking, punching, tripping, or grappling.
-While often performed unarmed, Brawl has a selection of weapons that can be used, such as brass knuckles to iron boots to simply improvised weapons like chairs.
+While often performed unarmed, Brawl weapons do exist—ranging from such close quarters weapons such as brass knuckles to iron boots to simply improvised weapons like chairs.

 Mastery of the close-quarter weapons, such as swords, axes, or clubs.

 Note: Each point of Physique increases your Health by +1.